CurveDocs/curve-docs/docs/factory/stableswap-ng/deployer-api.md

 - ERC-20 tokens can have *arbitrary decimals (≤18)*
 - ERC-20 tokens that *rebase* (either positive or fee on transfer)
 - ERC-20 tokens that have a *rate oracle* (e.g. wstETH, cbETH) Oracle precision must be $10^{18}$
-- ERC-4626 tokens with *arbitrary percision* (≤18) of Vault token and underlying asset
+- ERC-4626 tokens with *arbitrary precision* (≤18) of Vault token and underlying asset

 !!!warning
     - **`ERC20:`** Users are advised to do careful due-diligence on ERC20 tokens that they interact with, as this contract **cannot differentiate between harmless and malicious** ERC20 tokens.